inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 predetermined time.

 This syllabus will still be described in more detail in the toolkit/workshop manuals separate from this curriculum.
 Therefore, the user will understand this curriculum easier if he reads the prepared toolkit.

-**Contingency Planning Using OSM and QGIS/InaSAFE Syllabus**
+**Contingency Planning Using OSM and QGIS/** |project_name| **Syllabus**

 **Data Collection Using OSM Beginner Level**